anr-bmbf-pivot/draft-lenders-core-dnr/draft-lenders-core-dnr.md

 The discovery of Internet services can be facilitated by the Domain Name System (DNS).
 To discover services of the constrained Internet of Things (IoT) using the DNS, two challenges must be solved.
-First, the discovery of a DNS resolver that supports DNS resolution based on secure, IoT-friendly protocols---otherwise the subsequent discovery of IoT-tailored services would be limited to resolution protocols conflicting with constrained resources.
+First, the discovery of a DNS resolver that supports DNS resolution based on secure, IoT-friendly protocols&mdash;otherwise the subsequent discovery of IoT-tailored services would be limited to resolution protocols conflicting with constrained resources.
 Second, the discovery of an IoT-friendly service beyond the DNS resolution.

 {{-svcb}} specifies the "SVCB" ("Service Binding") DNS resource record to lookup information needed to connect to a network service.
 Service Parameters (SvcParams) carry